PhotonicGluon/MACBETh/README.md

 # MACBETh - Malware Analysis and Classification Based on Elements in Threats

-Analyses malware based on its attributes, and helps classifify malware based on reports generated in VirusTotal.
+Analyses malware based on its attributes, and helps classify malware based on reports generated in VirusTotal.

 ## Features